KirillKryukov/naf/Decompress.md

 **--fastq** - FASTQ format.
 Will fail if input has no qualities.

-**--dna** - All sequences concatenated into one, without names or line breaks.
+**--seq** - All sequences concatenated into one, without names or line breaks.

 **--number** - Number of sequences.